 I have three life passions: educating, laughing, and fathering.
-A feature article in Ohio University’s alumni magazine, Funny is Good, wonderfully captured my interests.
+A feature article in Ohio University’s alum magazine, Funny is Good, wonderfully captured my interests.

 As an educator, I have an eclectic palate.
-I welcome pedagogical challenges, and I specialize in three areas that give perspective to everyday living.
+I welcome pedagogical challenges and specialize in three areas that give perspective to life.

 Death and dying.
 I’m a thanatologist, and I help others navigate the challenges of death, dying, and grief.
-I’ve taught death education in the States and China, and I’ve trained hospice, medical, and school personnel.
+I’ve taught death education in the States and China and trained hospice, medical, and school personnel.

 Stress management.
 Life is hard, and everyday stress can be overwhelming.
-Fortunately, there are attentional techniques, like meditation and self-hypnosis, that can reduce stress and improve focus.
+Fortunately, attentional techniques, like meditation and self-hypnosis, can reduce stress and improve focus.
 I’ve introduced thousands of individuals to mindfulness practices.

 I enjoy public speaking.
 I educate and entertain, and I modify my presentations to the needs of the client and the audience.
-The most request programs are:
+The most requested programs are:

 To Reduce Stress, Become a Winnie.
 Eating honey will not reduce stress.
 However, mindfully focusing your attention, like Pooh does when he eats honey, promotes relaxation.
-During this minds-on program, I teach a variety of mindfulness methods that improve concentration and encourage productivity.
+During this minds-on program, I teach mindfulness methods that improve concentration and encourage productivity.
 Format: 2-hours to a full-day workshop.

 Power of Funny.
-This is a motivational presentation that works as a keynote speech in different settings.
+This motivational presentation works as a keynote speech in different settings.
 I explain how humor enhances connections – people, material, and organizations.
 I balance practical information with funny to illustrate the uses of humor.
-Format: 30-to-90 minute talk.
+Format: 30-to-90-minute talk.

 Learning Should Be Fun.
-Humor is one of the most effective pedagogical tools, yet it’s not used by most teachers, trainers, and managers.
+Humor is one of the most effective pedagogical tools, yet most teachers, trainers, and managers do not use it.
 I bust the common misconception that an educator must be funny to use humor.
 I explain how humor increases attention, motivates, and enhances learning.
-Format: 1-hour to half-day workshop.
+Format: 1-hour to a half-day workshop.